hazelcast/homebrew-hz/README.md

-# Homebrew Tap Repository for Hazelcast Command Line
+# Homebrew Tap Repository for Hazelcast Platform

-`hz` is a tool which allows users to install & run [Hazelcast IMDG](https://hazelcast.org/imdg/) and [Management Center](https://hazelcast.org/imdg/download/#hazelcast-imdg-management-center) on local environment.
+`hz` is a tool which allows users to install & run [Hazelcast IMDG](https://hazelcast.org/imdg/) on a local environment.

-`hzcloud` is a command line tool to make actions on Hazelcast Cloud easily
+`hzcloud` is a command line tool to make actions on Hazelcast Cloud easily.

 ## About

-This repository contains the Homebrew formula for `hz` and  `hzcloud`.
+This repository contains the Homebrew formulas for `hazelcast`, `hazelcast-enterprise` and  `hzcloud`.

-See [Hazelcast Command Line](https://github.com/hazelcast/hazelcast-command-line/) for the source code.
+See [Hazelcast Packaging](https://github.com/hazelcast/hazelcast-packaging) for the source code.

 See [Hazelcast Cloud Command Line](https://github.com/hazelcast/hazelcast-cloud-cli) for the source code

 ## How to install

-### Tap repository
+### Add tap repository

     brew tap hazelcast/hz